Maine Coon Lifespan:

 by: Smitty

-I just lost my best Buddy at age 13 (I would estimate, close to the day he was born) just this past Saturday, May 14, 2016.
-I am totally devastated, heartbroken, crushed.
+I lost my best buddy, Buddy, at age 13 on Saturday, May 14, and I’m absolutely devastated.
 I never realized the bond we had until he was gone.
-Seemed like it happened in a flash.
+It all happened so fast.

 Dewey